hamidpeywasti/inception-twopath/README.md

-# InceptionV3 with twp path
+# InceptionV3 with two path